fbuedding/fiware-iot-agent-sdk/README.md

 **Acknowledgments:**

 This package is developed based on the FIWARE architecture and specifications.
-We acknowledge the contributions of the FIWARE community and developers.
+I acknowledge the contributions of the FIWARE community and developers.